Siroko/supernova/docs/documentation.md

 - `constructor()`: Creates a new ComputeBuffer instance.
 - `setBuffer(buffer: Float32Array, usage: GPUFlagsConstant): void`: Sets the buffer data and usage flags.

-These classes form the core of the Supernova engine, providing a comprehensive set of tools for WebGPU-based 3D rendering and computation.
+These classes form the core of the Marti engine, providing a comprehensive set of tools for WebGPU-based 3D rendering and computation.